jbrukh/gpt-jargon/jargon.md

 * `/goto @label` will go to the specified `@label`.
 * `/output OUTPUT` will output a string or value to the user.
-* `/wait` will make the interpreter stop outputting and wait for the user to enter some input.
+* `/wait VARIABLE` will make the interpreter stop outputting and wait for the user to enter some input.
+If a VARIABLE is provided, it will put the input value into the VARIABLE.
 * `/return` will return from a procedure or function.
 * `/execute` will execute a PROCEDURE.
 You can also execute by using its name: `/<NAME>`.
 * `/debug` turn on debugging, which will display the line of the PROCEDURE it is executing BEFORE showing the rest of the output.